- Our School

 Karate Club held every Thursday 5.30-7.30 PM in the Multi Purpose Hall.

-The Kingswood Choir is for children in Years 3 to 6.
-Choir gives the students an opportunity to sing at events such as Education Week, our biennial Arts Festival and our local preschool.
-The Choir meets every Wednesday lunchtime in the Performing Arts Room at 1.00pm – 1.30pm.
+The Kingswood Senior Choir is for students in Years 3 to 6.
+Choir gives the students an opportunity to sing for a wide audience, performing in the community at local schools, preschools and shopping centres as well as at Kingswood events such as fetes and Twilight Carols evenings.
+We regularly collaborate with other local schools, performing for Music: Count Us In – an annual nationwide singing event.
+The Choir meets every Tuesday lunchtime in the Performing Arts Room at 1.00pm.

-The Kingswood Junior Choir is for students in Years 1 and 2.
-Under the direction of Melanie White, the choir meets every Thursday lunchtime in the Performing Arts Room at 1.00 – 1.30.
-The Junior Choir performs regularly at school assembly and at school events such as our Biennial Arts Festival and annual Twilight Carols evening.
-In 2014, the Junior Choir also performed at the Australian Male Welsh Choir Concert.
+The Kingswood Junior Choir is for students in Years Prep to 2.
+Junior Choir meets every Thursday lunchtime in the Performing Arts Room at 1.00.
+The Junior Choir performs regularly at school assembly and at school events such as our annual Twilight Carols evening.

 Playing chess helps to develop critical thinking skills.
 Learning chess in a structured way can access the full benefits of problem solving skills, creativity, concentration, memory and decision making.
 The school’s Chess Club meets at lunchtime once a week during Term 3.
 Lessons are taken by a qualified Chess Teacher from Chess Kids.
 The giant chess kit is a favourite lunchtime outdoor activity and is available for all students to use.

 Download Literacy is Not Enough by Lee Watanabe Crockett from the iBooks library for free.
 The author has made it free to all parents at Kingswood Primary School.

 Lee Watanabe Crockett was a keynote speaker at this years Kingswood ICT Conference.
 This book offers a wonderful insight into the fluencies that children require to survice in a 21st century global market place.

 “If we teach today as we taught yesterday, we rob our children of tomorrow.”